onqtam/headjack/src/business_models.md

 # Client attribution

-the way for a startup interface to get noticed
+the way for a startup application to get noticed

-the persistent URL of content is an advertisement of the interface by itself similar to twitter's client attribution
+the persistent URL of content is an advertisement of the application by itself similar to twitter's client attribution